Exception.h File Reference

 log("SQL error: %s\n", Connection_getLastError(c));

-The TRY-FINALLY statement is similar to TRY-CATCH but in addition adds a FINALLY clausal which is always executed, regardless if an exception was raised or not.
+The TRY-FINALLY statement is similar to TRY-CATCH but in addition adds a FINALLY clause which is always executed, regardless if an exception was raised or not.
 The syntax of the TRY-FINALLY statement is,

 S